hedonistrh/SpChangeDetect/bilstm_CL/readme.md

     mkdir feature_storage
     ```

     - If you do not have AMI Corpus, you need to download.
+(If this script do not work, you can create your own sh file.
+Firstly, you need to go [official website](http://groups.inf.ed.ac.uk/ami/download/).
+After that, you should choose all files and Headset mix for these files.
+After that, you will have your own sh file)
     ``` sh
     wget http://groups.inf.ed.ac.uk/ami/download/temp/amiBuild-125026-Mon-Sep-10-2018.wget.sh
     chmod +x amiBuild-125026-Mon-Sep-10-2018.wget.sh